“Native American Youth Suicide Rates Are at Crisis Levels”—Huffington Post

 “Spate of Youth Suicides Shake Pine Ridge Reservation”—Indian Country Today

 When an unusually high number of suicides occur within a couple of months on a Native American reservation like Pine Ridge, people pay attention for a couple of weeks.

 For a while, the news media—local and national—may pick up the story.
-They’ll talk about how Native American youth are experiencing a deadly hopelessness and despair and how federal funding and support for mental health services on reservations is minimal to non-existent.
+They’ll talk about how Native American youth are experiencing a deadly hopelessness and despair and how federal funding and support for mental health services and health care on reservations is minimal to non-existent.

 They cite the truly tragic statistics.

 - The suicide rate for Native American youth between the ages of 15-25 is 4 times the national average.